pluginsGLPI/doc/source/empty/index.rst

 .. note::

-   Unfortunately, I wa snot able to get the newly created archive uploaded to this new release...
+   Unfortunately, I was not able to get the newly created archive uploaded to this new release...
 Maybe that could be fixed in the future.

 In order to use this feature, you will need the `github <https://github.com/PyGithub/PyGithub>`_ installed; and you will need an access token.
 Access token is valid per user, and gives accesss to all his repositories.